Child Development is a popular option choice at KS4.

 |Mrs N Bennett|

-The old style GCSE in Child Development is being phased out and from September 2016 students will follow a vocationally related qualification known as the Cambridge National Certificate in Child Development; this is at a level equivalent to GCSE.
+Students will follow a vocationally related qualification known as the Cambridge National Certificate in Child Development; this is at a level equivalent to GCSE.
 Cambridge Nationals are designed to fit into the curriculum and to offer the same size, rigour and performance points as GCSE’s.
 They will form a key part of any student’s Progress 8 and Attainment 8 approved subjects.
-They are recognised by Ofqual, DfE and 16-19 providers as progression to A Level, Further Education or on to apprenticeship or work.
+They are recognised by Ofqual, DfE and 16-19 providers as progression to A Level, Further Education or on to an apprenticeship.

 This qualification takes an engaging, practical and inspiring approach to learning and assessment.
 The course is industry relevant and geared to key sector requirements and suits a broad range of learning styles and abilities.
 The course has been created by the exam board (OCR) in partnership with teachers, education specialists and industry-leading employers to create a qualification that offers students a solid foundation for their future studies and careers; the provision of essential knowledge, combined with transferable skills and tools to improve their learning in other subjects, will enhance their employability when they leave education and contribute to both their personal development and future economic well-being.
 The students are challenged by introducing them to demanding materials, encouraging independence and creativity, and providing tasks that engage with the most taxing aspects of the National Curriculum.